markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-hotpatch-updates.md

 # Hotpatch updates

-Hotpatch updates are designed to reduce downtime and disruptions.
+Hotpatch updates let you quickly take measures to help protect your organization from the evolving landscape of cyberattacks, while minimizing user disruptions.
 Hotpatch updates are [Monthly B release security updates](/windows/deployment/update/release-cycle#monthly-security-update-release) that install and take effect without requiring you to restart the device.
 By minimizing the need to restart, these updates help ensure faster compliance, making it easier for organizations to maintain security while keeping workflows uninterrupted.

 Hotpatch is an extension of Windows Update and requires Autopatch to create and deploy hotpatches to devices enrolled in the Autopatch quality update policy.